-Aspects KPI Disclosure Section/ Explanation KPI B6.2 Number of products and service related complaints received and how they are dealt with.
-Sustainable Transactions - Measuring Customer Satisfaction There were no materially significant complaints received relating to the provision and use of products and services during the reporting period.
-KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
-We have relevant policies in place to observe and protect intellectual property rights.
+Aspects Aspects KPI Disclosure Section/ Explanation property rights.
 Our Staff Handbook provides guidelines on respecting intellectual property rights.
 Employees using infringing copies of copyright works in the course of their employment may incur disciplinary action or summary dismissal.
 KPI B6.4 Description of quality assurance process and recall procedures.
-Sustainable Transactions - Maintaining Quality Standards Product recall procedures are not considered a material to the Group's operations.
+Sustainable Transactions - Maintaining Quality Standards Product recall procedures are not considered as material to the Group's operations.
 KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
 Our Sustainability Strategy - Data Privacy and Cybersecurity Sustainable Transactions - Protecting Customer Data Privacy B7: Anti- corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-Our Sustainability Strategy - Ethics and Integrity There were no confirmed incidents of non- compliance with laws and regulations relating to bribery, extortion, fraud and money laundering that had a significant impact on the Group during the reporting period.
+Our Sustainability Strategy - Ethics and Integrity There were no confirmed incidents of non-compliance with laws and regulations relating to bribery, extortion, fraud and money laundering that had a significant impact on the Group during the reporting period.
 KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
 There were no concluded legal cases regarding corrupt practices brought against the Group or its employees during the reporting period.
-KPI B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
-Our Sustainability Strategy - Ethics and Integrity Annual Report 2023 P.116 Whistleblowing Mechanism KPI B7.3 Description of anti-corruption training provided to directors and staff.
+KPI B7.2 Description of preventive measures and whistle- blowing procedures, and how they are implemented and monitored.
+Our Sustainability Strategy - Ethics and Integrity Annual Report 2023 P.124 Whistleblowing Mechanism KPI B7.3 Description of anti-corruption training provided to directors and staff.
 Our Sustainability Strategy - Sustainability Governance Performance Tables - Social B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
 Wellbeing - Community Wellbeing KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
 Wellbeing - Community Wellbeing KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
 Wellbeing - Community Wellbeing